hydraulic-software/conveyor/guidebook/docs/tutorial/2-create-or-adapt-a-project.md

 1. Writing a `conveyor.conf` file.
 2. Preparing the build system.

-The `conveyor.conf` file defines your packages and is defined using a superset of JSON called [HOCON](../configs/hocon-spec.md) with a few [Conveyor-specific extensions](../configs/hocon-extensions.md).
+`conveyor.conf` defines your packages and is defined using a superset of JSON called [HOCON](../configs/hocon-spec.md) with a few [Conveyor-specific extensions](../configs/hocon-extensions.md).
 This makes it much more pleasant to express configuration whilst preserving the simple JSON data model.
 It also means you can import JSON into your config directly, including config generated dynamically by other programs.

 Don't worry about the details of `conveyor.conf` too much right now.
 Most projects don't need many settings.